Of all the photography techniques that you need to learn as a photographer, Composition is arguably the most important.

 You now have to look out in front of you at the scene that gave you that ‘moment of inspiration’ feeling.

-The thing or object that your eye is naturally drawn to – that is the subject.
-Don’t deviate from that.
+The subject is the object that your eye is naturally drawn too.
+Don’t deviate from that

 That thing or object that your eye is drawn to might not be a conventional thing or object.
 It might be an area of dispersed sunlight at the end of a road.